SONS DES CELLULES : IMMUNOLOGIE, CANCER, ET SOINS

 CYTOTOXICITY: INTERACTIVE SOUND INSTALLATION

 Participatory Sound-Movement Installation.
-[This cytotoxicity piece is designed to also play simultaneously with the STOMICS piece.] [click here for more detailed info.]
+[This cytotoxicity piece is designed to also play simultaneously with the STOMICS piece.] [click here for more info.]

 HIV

-Rhythmically and visually remixing a 2005 dance-performance video collaboration (with Matthew DeGumbia) exploring HIV serodiversity, together with time-lapse fluorescence microscopy (showing an immune cell engulfing HIV-1-infected Jurkat T cells in Baxter et al., 2014). [click here for more detailed info.]
+Rhythmically and visually remixing a 2005 dance-performance video collaboration (with Matthew DeGumbia) exploring HIV serodiversity, together with time-lapse fluorescence microscopy (showing an immune cell engulfing HIV-1-infected Jurkat T cells in Baxter et al., 2014). [click here for more info.]

 VIBROACOUSTIC DILATANT DATA

 A series of vibroacoustic explorations of data-driven sonification-cymatification-haptification.
 This series uses dilatant (shear-thickening) fluids to visualize and physically manifest data from biology and neuroscience.
 Vibrations driven by sonified cellular motion, molecular force measurements, and brain activity generate dynamic cymatic patterns—transforming data into audible, visible, and tactile phenomena.
-With collaborations involve scientists across immunology, nanophysics, and sleep research, these pieces propose a visceral bridge between body, data, and matter. [click here for more detailed info.]
+With collaborations involve scientists across immunology, nanophysics, and sleep research, these pieces propose a visceral bridge between body, data, and matter. [click here for more info.]

 PART I: INTRO

-Musical vibrations drive dilatant fluid into expressive, elastic motion—revealing its responsiveness and “body-like” organic quality of movement… [click here for more detailed info.]
+Musical vibrations drive dilatant fluid into expressive, elastic motion—revealing its responsiveness and “body-like” organic quality of movement… [click here for more info.]

 PART II: CELL MOTION

-Nanoscale imaging of zebrafish immune cell motion is translated into frequencies to animate dilatant fluid motion as a macroscopic visual and haptic analogue to cell motion… [click here for more detailed info.]
+Nanoscale imaging of zebrafish immune cell motion is translated into frequencies to animate dilatant fluid motion as a macroscopic visual and haptic analogue to cell motion… [click here for more info.]

 PART III: AFM (Atomic Force Microscopy)

-Acoustic signals derived from nanomechanical force measurements of unbinding events are translated to drive patterns that mimic nanoscale tension and release… [click here for more detailed info.]
+Acoustic signals derived from nanomechanical force measurements of unbinding events are translated to drive patterns that mimic nanoscale tension and release… [click here for more info.]

 PART IV: EEG

-Brainwave data from Slow Wave Sleep is scaled to sonic frequencies that ripple across the fluid surface—visualizing the rhythms of sleep and cellular repair…. [click here for more detailed info.]
+Brainwave data from Slow Wave Sleep is scaled to sonic frequencies that ripple across the fluid surface—visualizing the rhythms of sleep and cellular repair…. [click here for more info.]

 COVID: AFM & DNA

-Projects in collaboration w/ Felix Rico & Claire Valotteau (DyNaMo Lab), Atomic Force Microscopy audification of COVID protein spike bonding-rupture events combined with sonification of the COVID protein spike genomic transcription… [click here for more detailed info.]
+Projects in collaboration w/ Felix Rico & Claire Valotteau (DyNaMo Lab), Atomic Force Microscopy audification of COVID protein spike bonding-rupture events combined with sonification of the COVID protein spike genomic transcription… [click here for more info.]

-EAR in a SHELL: MARINE IMMUNITIES & ECOLOGIES
+MARINE IMMUNITIES & ECOLOGIES (EAR in a SHELL)

 This system integrated genomic sonifications of mollusk, Vibrio tapetis, and Mediterranean coral DNA with environmental recordings captured via hydrophone and geophone in the Mediterranean.
 Developed with input from CNRS researchers Christine Paillard and Jeremie Brugidou, within the larger Conceptual Transplants project, this system explores microbial intimacy, immunological permeability, and ecological fragility through breath-controlled synthesis, real-time DNA mapping, and spectral/granular audio processing.
 DNA and microbial sequences were layered alongside processed field recordings to construct an immersive oceanic texture, making audible the entanglements of species, systems, and environments.
 The system was utilized in a collaborative performance with Diemo Schwarz (visual synthesis via CoCAVS, digital and spatial audio; IRCAM), Olympia Boule (voice and percussion), Aline Pénitot (multichannel audio), and Nils Raymond (audio engineering and technical system coordination), which was presented by the Conceptual Transplants Collective at the 2025 UN Ocean Conference in Nice, France.
-[Examples will be added soon.] [click here for more detailed info.]
+[Examples to be added soon.] [click here for more info.]

 BIO-LUMI-SOUNDS